 - 1 box sugar cookie mix, plus any additional ingredients the boxed mix calls for (I tested with King Arthur Flour’s gluten-free cookie mix)

-- 8 oz container cream cheese, softened at room temperature (I tested with Kite Hill almond milk cream cheese)
+- 8 ounces dairy-free cream cheese, softened at room temperature (I used Kite Hill almond milk cream cheese)

-- 9 oz container frozen whipped topping, thawed in the refrigerator (I tested with SO Delicious Coco Whip dairy-free whipped topping)
+- 9 ounces frozen dairy-free whipped topping, thawed in the refrigerator (I used So Delicious Coco Whip dairy-free whipped topping)

 - Zest from 1/2 lemon